 Australian Grand Canyon - Blue Mountains (New South Wales), Australia

 Serendipity, fate, coincidence, whatever you call it, can be a sweet thing.
-In this case it resulted in me getting to run the top ultra in Australia, the Hounslow Classic , held in the Blue Mountains just west of Sydney.
-At work we had been developing a partnership for over a year and when it came together we wanted to act fast and go-onsite to get working.
-Because of timezones and schedules it turned out the best arrangement was to arrive on Thursday morning and go straight to work and then return to the US on the Wednesday the week after.
-That meant I had a weekend to do something, so once the flights got booked I started to search around for where to run.
+Here it resulted in me getting to run the top ultra in Australia, the Hounslow Classic, held in the Blue Mountains just west of Sydney.
+At work we had been developing a partnership for over a year and when it came together, we wanted to act fast and go-on-site to get working.
+Because of time zones and schedules it turned out the best arrangement was to arrive on Thursday morning and go straight to work and then return to the US on the Wednesday the week after.
+That meant I had a weekend to do something, so once the flights got booked I searched around for where to run.

 I registered on August 25th and the race was scheduled for October 9th...only about 6 weeks away.
-The race is 68k with a total elevation gain of 4800m with a 17 hour cutoff, so not something that you can just train up for in 6 weeks from zero.
-This is why my overall training program is meant to allow me to be ready for just about any 50k to 100k run that comes up when fate aligns my schedule.
-I’m not going to win races, but the point is to be fit enough to get out there and participate, since sometimes the best way to see an ultrarunning destination is via a race.
+The race is 68k with a total elevation gain of 4800m with a 17 hour cutoff, so not something you can just train up for in 6 weeks from zero.
+Therefore my overall training program allows me to be ready for just about any 50k to 100k run that comes up when fate aligns my schedule.
+I will not win races, but the point is to be fit enough to get out there and take part, since sometimes the best way to see an ultrarunning destination is via a race.
 I’ll share more on my training schedule in another post.
 But, suffice it to say that my training was just barely enough to get me through this race.

 There are lots of options for staying close to the Blue Mountains.
 I stayed at the Chalet Guest House and Studio.
-Super highly recommend as they were nice enough to make me a sandwich and leave out some food for me for the race.
-Excellent hospitality, and you also cannot beat the location, minutes from the parking areas.
+I highly recommend it as they were nice enough to make me a sandwich and leave out food for me before for the race.
+Excellent hospitality, and you also cannot beat the location, minutes from the parking area for the race.
 They were also kind enough to offer to check up on me after the race.

-A bit of a bonus when you are in Syndey as well is to do the Bondi to Coogee walk.
-It’s about 5 miles (8k) right along the coast line and goes past several iconic beaches, towns and cemeteries.
-Was a great way to recover from the run with a relaxing walk along the sea.
+A bonus when you are in Sydney as well is to do the Bondi to Coogee walk.
+It’s about 5 miles (8k) right along the coastline and goes past several iconic beaches, towns and cemeteries.
+It was a great way to recover from the run with a relaxing walk along the sea.